… Made with love

 One morning I woke up with purple lines around the top of my hips and the sides of my waist.
 I was shocked to learn they were the early stages of stretch marks.
 I was very concerned since I was only 3 months pregnant and had 7 more months to go.
-How could I prevent more stretch marks from coming with the weight gain I was to endure, and what could I do for inflammation I was experiencing due to the in vitro drugs, and not moving for so long?
+How could I prevent more stretch marks from coming and what could I do for the inflammation I was experiencing.

-After researching different types of oils and butters I was amazed at all the health benefits cocoa butter provided.
+After researching different types of oils and butter I was amazed at all the health benefits cocoa butter provided.

 Preliminary research indicates that cocoa mass polyphenol actually helps suppress excessive T-cell activity in the immune system, which could lead to possible treatment for immune system conditions, such as psoriasis.